Chrome Hill walk is a short but steep route from Hollinsclough in the Peak District, but a hike with many rewards.

 Once you reach the bottom of Chrome Hill if you fancy an extra challenge you can include a short loop up to Parkhouse Hill, which is directly in front of you.

-You can see an eroded path that leads from the base of the hill on left-hand-side.
-Alternatively, there is a rocky, steeper path to the summit on the right-hand-side.
+You can see an eroded path that leads from the base of the hill on the left-hand side.
+Alternatively, there is a rocky, steeper path to the summit on the right-hand side.
 Both options require a short steep hike to the summit.

-The path down is continuing down the hill on the other side, then looping around the base of the hill to meet the road back at the base of Chrome Hill.
+The path down continues down the hill on the other side, then loops around the base of the hill to meet the road back at the base of Chrome Hill.

 More Walks in the Peak District